slotix/dbconvert-streams-website/docs/sources/what-is-cdc.md

 All of the database readers discussed in this Change Data Capture Guide capture change data by reading logs.

 See the [Change data capture article](https://dbconvert.com/blog/change-data-capture-cdc-what-it-is-and-how-it-works/#transaction-log-cdc) in our blog for an overview.

+Change Data Capture (CDC) technology is used in Source readers described in the next sections.